Brand Persona: Complete Guide

 Case Studies

-Understanding both brand personas and target audiences allows companies to create effective marketing strategies that appeal to individual customer needs and broader demographic trends.
+Understanding both brand personas and target audiences allows companies to create an effective social media marketing strategy that appeals to individual customer needs and broader demographic trends.

 What Elements Should Be Included in a Brand Persona?